analysiscenter/radio/README.md

 Please cite RadIO in your publications if it helps your research.

-    Khudorozhkov R., Emelyanov K., Koryagin A., Ushakov A. RadIO library for data science research of CT images.
+    Khudorozhkov R., Emelyanov K., Koryagin A. RadIO library for data science research of CT images.
 2017.